Natural Resources and Other Legislation Amendment Bill 2019

 12.16 pmMr LASTMixed

-As shadow minister, acknowledged many sensible reforms in the bill but announced the LNP would oppose three specific measures: removal of the foreign landownership report, allowing access to freehold land without consent, and increased ministerial powers over exploration permits.
+As shadow minister, acknowledged sensible reforms in the bill but opposed three key provisions: scrapping the foreign landownership report, allowing state access to private land without consent, and increased ministerial powers over exploration permits.

 There are many sensible and constructive reforms within this bill, but there are also measures that go too far.
 The LNP finds it frustrating that Labor continues to lump good reform amongst actions of government overreach that we cannot support.2019-05-14View Hansard